Xela3026/yabbr-docs/docs/templates/sms-templates.md

 # SMS Templates

 Templates are message scaffolds.
-Here, you can create a body of text but replace some words with placeholders.
-These placeholders can than be replaced depending on what you need the template for.
+Here, you can create a body of text and replace some words with placeholders.
+These placeholders can than be filled in later with relevant information for specific uses.

 ## Creation